Population boom heralds big global economic shifts

 "For a region that's clocked something like 6 percent growth on average over the past decade, the statistics on malnutrition are just truly astonishing and unacceptable," said Kalpana Kochhar, the World Bank's chief economist for South Asia.

-She said India, whose population is set to overtake China's in a generation, could feed its own people and its neighbors with little difficulty if market forces were given free rein.
+She said India, whose population is set to overtake China's in a generation, could feed its own people and its neighbours with little difficulty if market forces were given free rein.

 "There's more than enough food.
 The problem there is when everything is so tightly controlled by the government, farmers are not able to respond to price signals," Kochhar said.